open-data-toronto/docker-local-environment/README.md

 ## 2. Set-up

+WordPress is configured to fetch content from CKAN via API calls.
+The URLs for CKAN is configured within `wp-open-data-toronto\wp-open-data-toronto\js`.

 ### 2.1.
 CKAN

 To install CKAN and the extensions we use in Open Data, we recommend running the "quick start" script we created to simplify this process and minimize errors.